istefanis/lti-freq-domain-toolbox/README.md

 > *Predefined circuits are also included: controllers (PI, PD and PID), filters (Chebyshev type I), delay components (Padé) etc.*

+## Known issues & limitations

+* phase computation: 1) no adjustment via value at w -> ∞ based on zeros & poles, 2) no unwrapping for >+180 deg
+* bandwidth computation in more complicated cases (ex. double band pass filters)

+These have been treated in the newest [Controllio](https://github.com/istefanis/controllio) app, using more advanced numerical algorithms.

 ## Installation

 1. Get Racket from: https://racket-lang.org and install